 Collaborating with a Biostatistician

 In all cases, we ask that you meet with a biostatistician.
 They can educate you about the design and statistical analysis of the study, assist in finding data resources, and help with database development.
 They are collaborators and should be recognized with co-authorship and review any documents for publication before they are submitted.
-Please submit a request for collaboration with a biostatistician through this website, https://biostat.duke.edu/biostatistics-core.
+Please submit a request for collaboration with a biostatistician through this website, http://bit.ly/SSD/BiostatsSupport.
 You should bring your mentor and principal team members to the initial meeting with the SCORES biostatistician.
 If you are a DCI faculty affiliate, you will likely be connected with a DCI biostatistician.
-You can find a worksheet that explains the collaborative process with a biostatistician here, https://biostat.duke.edu/sites/biostat.duke.edu/files/Core%20Model%203.pdf.
+You can find a worksheet that explains the new Division of Surgical Disciplines Biostatistics Support here, https://surgery.duke.edu/sites/surgery.duke.edu/files/field/attachments/....

 Database and Statistical Software Assistance